Dallinger/Dallinger/docs/source/monitoring_a_live_experiment.rst

 .. module:: dallinger.experiment_server.dashboard

-You can add custom tabs to the Dallinger Dashboard by adding and registering new `Flask routes <https://flask.palletsprojects.com/en/1.1.x/quickstart/#routing>`__ on the ``dashboard`` `Blueprint <https://flask.palletsprojects.com/en/1.1.x/tutorial/views/>`__, and resgistering the view as a ``dashboard_tab``.
-For example in your ``experiment.py`` you could add the following code to add a "My Experiment" tab to the dashboard:
+You can add custom tabs to the Dallinger Dashboard by registering new new `Flask routes <https://flask.palletsprojects.com/en/1.1.x/quickstart/#routing>`__ on the ``dashboard`` using the ``dashboard_tab`` decorator:

+.. autofunction:: dashboard_tab

+For example in your custom Experiment class could add the following code to add a "My Experiment" tab to the dashboard:

 .. code-block:: python

-  from dallinger.experiment_server.dashboard import dashboard, dashboard_tabs
+  from dallinger.experiment import Experiment from dallinger.experiment_server.dashboard import dashboard_tab

-  @dashboard.route("my-experiment")
+    class MyExperimentClass(Experiment

+        @dashboard_tab("My Experiment", "/my-experiment")
         def my_experiment():
             return "Hello, World.
 This is some information about My Experiment"

-  dashboard_tabs.insert("My Experiment", "my-experiment")
+This will regsiter the flask route on the dashboard as ``/dashboard/my-experiment`` under a tab named "My Experiment".

 The dashboard also supports nested tab/menus using the :attr:`~dallinger.experiment_server.dashboard.DashboardTab` object:

 .. code-block:: python

   from dallinger.experiment_server.dashboard import dashboard_tabs, DashboardTab